schlager-lucas/react-tic-tac-toe-challenge/README.md

    {this.renderSquare(2)}
 </div>
 ```
-i only found a way to render a list dynamically (on stackoverflow or how to render with conditions on youtube: https://www.youtube.com/watch?v=4oCVDkb_EIs&t=376s) but not how to render the whole: class "board-row"
+i only found a way to render a list dynamically (on stackoverflow or how to render with conditions on youtube: https://www.youtube.com/watch?v=4oCVDkb_EIs&t=376s) but not how to render the whole: <div className "board-row" because I would have needed it n times with n elements

 so, i decided to make it by hand.
 I wrote a switch case for three differtent sizes of the game.